appium/appium-inspector/docs/session-inspector/header.md

 ---

-The header of the Session Inspector contains various buttons that are key to interacting with the device itself or the application source.
+The header of the Session Inspector contains various buttons that are key to interacting with the device itself, or the application source.

 ![Inspector Header](./assets/images/header/app-header.png)

 ## Device System Buttons

-If using the Inspector with an Android or iOS device, the first button group in the header will be the system buttons, which allow you to simulate the equivalent Android or iOS system functionality:
+If using the Inspector with an Android or iOS device, the first button group in the header will be the system buttons, which simulate the equivalent Android or iOS system functionality:

 ![Android Buttons](./assets/images/header/system-buttons-android.png) ![iOS Buttons](./assets/images/header/system-buttons-ios.png)